AlexAllen/MATT/README.md

 If I go for the Teensy over the pico, then I don't get wifi built in.
 This is the wifi module that eggtimer uses.

-### Hope RF HM-TRP-915 RF module
+### Hope RF HM-TRP-868 RF module

 This is the one used by eggtimer, so should be compatible with the ground station.
-It is also switchable between 868 MHz and 430 MHz, adds flexibility later.
+There is also an otherwise identical 433 MHz version, which may be useful later.

 ## Sensors